rootdevelop/Exceptional.Core/README.md

             });
 ```

 Please note this is highly experimental and lacking a lot of features.
 Just a quick hack to get basic exception logging working!

+Original Exception logger source: https://github.com/NickCraver/StackExchange.Exceptional